 The roots of these groups are all in the black esoteric religious tradition of America and the black Caribbean that stretches back to African native religions, but includes aspects of European and American occult religious movements.
 This black tradition was inspired by the slave rebellions of the Maroons, the Nat Turner massacre, the genocidal massacre of 3-5k whites during the Haiti rebellion of 1804 and other such slave uprisings.
 It is a revolutionary black religious movement, based on hatred of America, hatred of the white race and hatred of the traditional Christian church.

 The co-founder of the Nation of Islam, Fard Muhammad, mandated in the 1930′s that each member sacrifice four whites.
 This is documented in an article in the American Journal of Sociology in 1937.
 There have been several cases in which this mandate was acted out, most notably in the Zebra Killings of 1973-74 in San Francisco and the Yahweh ben Yahweh serial murders in the 1980′s in Miami.
-The DC sniper, who was also a Black Nationalist, was no doubt also influenced by such teachings of Fard Muhammad to kill whites and other non-believers in his attempt in 2002 to start an apocalyptic uprising against America and the white man.
+The DC sniper, who was a Black Nationalist, was no doubt also influenced by such teachings of Fard Muhammad to kill whites and other non-believers in his attempt in 2002 to start an apocalyptic uprising against America and the white man.

 It is very dangerous to accept a man as commander-in-chief, who has been a member of such a charismatic esoteric cult of racial hatred and has never repudiated this hateful doctrine or even been directly questioned about it.
 The media and the politicians of America failed terribly in their duty to vet Obama when he was a candidate for president.
+In fact, it has not been just a failure to vet Obama, but a willful refusal to vet Obama and an active coverup of any embarrassing details about Obama’s background, which in many cases should be considered criminal.

 GENOCIDAL CONCEPTS OF BLACK LIBERATION THEOLOGY